buttersalted/buttersalted/README.md

 An example would be `id = Vitamin A`, `value = 1.66e+6` (assuming beta-carotene).
 Now, if `Vitamin A` is written in `mcg` then it will first be converted to `g`, and finally to `IU`.
 Thanks for making it this far.
-If still in doubt post your question to
-<a href="mailto:wolfram77@gmail.com">wolfram77@gmail.com</a>.